jfbblue0922/JFB_ardupilot/libraries/AP_HAL_ChibiOS/hwdef/JFB200/README.md

 ## RC Input

-RC input is configured on the port marked DSM/SBUS RC.
+RC input is configured on the port marked RCIN/UART.
 This connector supports all RC protocols.
 Two cables are available for this port.
 To use software binding of Spektrum satellite receivers you need to use the Spektrum satellite cable.

 ## PWM Output

-The JFB-200 supports up to 16 PWM outputs.
+The JFB-200 supports up to 16 PWM outputs.PWM1-8 are connected via dedicated output buffers.
-These are directly attached to the STM32H755 and support all PWM protocols.
+PWM9-16 are connected via bidirectional buffers.

 The 16 PWM outputs are in 4 groups: